Uthappa13/portfolio/_projects/navigation.md

 ## Project Overview

-This project focuses on developing a ROS2 package that enables a TurtleBot to navigate a warehouse environment using Aruco markers for guidance.
+This project focuses on developing a ROS2 package that enables a robot to navigate a warehouse environment using Aruco markers for guidance.
 While navigating, the robot detects and reports objects present in the environment.
 The key objectives include:
 - Moving the robot through the environment by detecting Aruco markers.
 - Executing predefined actions based on marker identification.
 - Detecting and reporting the pose of objects in the environment.